-There is no firm data on how many passports per year are used across GB however the working industry estimation is 800,000.
-Taking this figure and the gross annual running cost of £396k equates to approximately 53p per passport or 1.84p per tonne based on a 29-tonne load.
-This cost would be reduced by income from the DP charge and if Defra grant funding is secured.
+There is no firm data on how many passports per year are used across GB however the working industry estimation is 803,000.
+Following SCOPA's decision to withdraw at this time, the 35,000 passports used for loads delivered into SCOPA member crushing plants will be deducted to leave a total of 768,000.
+Once industry has fully transitioned, the total number of passports used per year will be known and this figure can be used to calculate the per passport cost in future years.
+Taking this figure and the gross annual running cost of £362k equates to approximately 47p per passport or 1.62p per tonne based on a 29-tonne load.